-(i) The posts of State Coordinators, BTM & SMS at Block level and

-Computer Programmer (at State & District Level) are to be filled on contract basis with lump-sum remuneration.
-All other posts may be filled by deputation/ secondment/appointment/ selection from among eligible candidates in the Government Departments/Organisations or the private sector for the scheme period or such other mode as the State Government may deem appropriate.
+(i) The posts of State Coordinators, BTM & SMS at Block level and Computer Programmer (at State & District Level) are to be filled on contract basis with lump-sum remuneration.
+All other posts may be deputation/secondment/appointment/selection from filled by candidates the among eligible in Government Departments/Organisations or the private sector for the scheme period or such other mode as the State Government may deem appropriate.
 If the State Government deems appropriate in order to have the functionaries in place quickly, regular vacancies also may be filled on contractual basis, by limiting the total remuneration to the gross emoluments at the minimum of scale, till the time these vacancies are filled using any other mode indicated above.
 The contractual staff may be preferably engaged through an agency identified by the State in view of the long term ramifications of hiring contractual staff directly.
 Even if contractual employees are hired through a placement agency, it must be ensured that employees get at least the emoluments stipulated in these Guidelines by insisting on payment by cheque to them.
 The service charges for the agency could be met from the operational expenses provided at State, District and Block levels in the ATMA cafeteria.
 The States may also follow any other procedure prevalent in the State for hiring contractual staff.

-- (ii) If the officer entrusted with the responsibility of engaging / appointing is performing his / her duties as an additional charge, he / she should proceed with the selection / appointment process instead of waiting for a regular incumbent to join. - (iii) If, for reasons to be recorded in writing, the condidates for various posts with prescribed qualifications as given at Annexure-III (b) are not available for, the qualifications may be relaxed by the IDWG subject to ratification by the SLSC under intimation to the Government of India.
+(ii) If the officer entrusted with the responsibility of engaging / appointing is performing his / her duties as an additional charge, he / she should proceed with the selection / appointment process instead of waiting for a regular incumbent to join.